Sistema's India unit boosts revenue, narrows losses

+* Says its shares to resume trade on June 9 after replying to exchange's queries on acquisition plan

-MOSCOW Russian oil-to-telecoms conglomerate Sistema (SSAq.L) said on Tuesday its troubled Indian mobile unit SSTL boosted first-quarter revenue by 72 percent year-on-year thanks to a broader subscriber base, and narrowed its losses.
+MOSCOW May 29 Russian oil-to-telecoms conglomerate Sistema said on Tuesday its troubled Indian mobile unit SSTL boosted first-quarter revenue by 72 percent year-on-year thanks to a broader subscriber base, and narrowed its losses.

 Sistema, along with other foreign investors in the Indian telecoms sector, is in limbo over the future of the unit after the country's Supreme Court in February revoked all licenses awarded in a 2008 sale.